openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ```

 It's possible to specify a target device for Compile Tool
-to compile for, by using the `--target_device` option, by default it's 'MYRIAD':
+to compile for, by using the `--target_device` option:

 ```sh
 ./networks_compiler.py --all --target_device MYRIAD
 ```

 The supported values are those accepted by the "target_device" option in
-Post-Training Optimization Toolkit's config files.
-If this option is unspecified,
+Compile Tool documentation.
+If this option is unspecified, default is `MYRIAD`.
-Post-Training Optimization Toolkit's default is used.

 The script can print the compile commands without actually running them.
 To do this, use the `--dry_run` option: